Movyl Technologies launches AI-based social marketing platform

-Movyl Technologies is unveiling its artificial intelligence-based social marketing platform so that it can automate labor-intensive tasks such as influencer marketing and help scale social efforts to get big results.
+Movyl Technologies is unveiling its artificial intelligence-based social marketing platform to automate labor-intensive tasks such as influencer marketing and help scale social efforts.

 San Francisco-based Movyl Technologies said its smart social marketing platform automates the functions of composing, curating, scheduling, and publishing content; engaging with influencers; listening across channels; and analyzing social campaigns.
 Over time, the platform learns to do many of these functions itself.